 The kids are now older and have moved out, but David continues to swim at CMSC in the slowest of the fast lanes under the guidance of his coaches and the friendly passive-competitiveness of his lane mates.
 He has been with the Calgary Masters since moving to Calgary in 2011.
 David will be President from June 2017 until June 2019.

 Brent Harvey, Vice President & Registrar

-This is my second season with CMSC and first as part of the Executive Team!
-I am thrilled to have the opportunity to get involved with this great organization and connect with swimmers both new and returning.
+This is Renée’s third season with CMSC and second as part of the Executive team.
+As a newly minted Calgarian, she jumped at the opportunity to support the club and meet swimmers both new and returning.

-I have been swimming Masters since 2006 in both Ontario and Alberta.
-I thought my competition days were long gone, but CMSC encouraged me to get back on the blocks and I look forward to improving this season!
+Renée has been swimming Masters since 2006 both in Ontario and Alberta.
+She thought her competition days were long gone, but CMSC encouraged her to get back on the blocks and she look forward to improving this season and competing at Nationals.

 Rob Wiebe, Treasurer

 This is Rob’s third year as club treasurer (yes the term is typically two years…) and he has been a CMSC club member since 1990.
 Rob was a competitive swimmer as a child growing up in Regina and went on to play waterpolo in university as well.
 He’s lived all across the West and also lived for short time in Montreal, but Calgary is definitely home.
 Rob is married with three adult daughters and an elderly Shelty who pretty much sleeps all day now unless its food time.

 When he’s not swimming, Rob loves to ski in the winter and mountain bike in the summer.
 Rob is very happy to have been able to lend a hand in running our club as he believes that we have a great thing going with CMSC and wants to ensure that it remains strong.